 The 1911 Census

-The 1911 census starts to show the beginning of the main Chinese migration into the Manchester area.
-Several records of Chinese people were found, again carrying out a search for the most common Chinese surnames.
-Seven Chinese households were found, all of which were listed as Chinese laundries.
+The 1911 census shows the beginning of the leading Chinese migration into the Manchester area.
+Several records of Chinese people were found, again searching for the most common Chinese surnames.
+Seven Chinese households were found, all listed as Chinese laundries.
 They were all born in China.
 These were as follows:-

 Date of Birth